2018 Palarong Pambansa

 The 2018 Palarong Pambansa was the 61st edition of the Palarong Pambansa multi-sports event and was held in Vigan, Ilocos Sur from April 15 to 21, 2018.
 Student athletes from 17 athletic associations representing the 17 regions of the Philippines competed in different sporting events and disciplines.

 Bidding

-The cities of Baguio, Iligan, Vigan and the province of Bukidnon made a bid to host the 61st Palarong Pambansa.
+The cities of Baguio and Vigan made a bid to host the 61st Palarong Pambansa.
 In 2017, Vigan was selected host of the Games.
 In January 2018, the Department of Education and the provincial government of Ilocos Sur signed a memorandum of agreement regarding the hosting of the games to be held primarily in Vigan.